coverflex-tech/backend-exercise/README.md

 ## Web App
-Our Frontend Developer has kindly provided you a simple React app for you to test out your service.
+Our Frontend Developer has kindly provided us a simple React app for you to test out our service.

 Let me guide you through how to set it up: